NetSweet/netsuite_rails/README.md

 Your ruby model:

 * Needs to have a `netsuite_id` & `netsuite_id=` method
 * Does not need to be an `ActiveRecord` model.
-If you don't use ActiveRecord you have to implement: TODO
+If you don't use ActiveRecord it is your responsibility to trigger `Model#netsuite_push`

+## Using Upsert

+TODO generating external ID tag

+TODO configuring upsert

+TODO add vs upsert consideration

 ## Installation